halmasieh/Amazon_Vine_Analysis/README.md

 - The number of vine reviews means ("vine=Y") is 94.
-- The number of non-vine reviews means ("vine=Y") is 40471 The total number of reviews is 40565.
+- The number of non-vine reviews means ("vine=N") is 40471

+The total number of reviews is 40565.

 2- How many Vine reviews were 5 stars?
 How many non-Vine reviews were 5 stars?